bcampbell/steno/doc/syntax.md

 ## Relational Operators

 You can perform numeric comparisons using the `>`, `>=`, `<`, and `<=` operators.
-These are equivalent to using the above range syntax with unbounded ranges.
+These are equivalent to using the above range syntax with open ranges.

 For example:

     retweets:>=100
     retweets:[ TO 100]

-## More examples
+## Examples

 All article in the express with `/sport/` in the url, excluding ones tagged as cruft:

     pub:express urls:/sport/ -tags:cruft

-Articles about crime published in Feb 2010:
+Articles about crime published during February 2010:

     tags:crime published:[2010-02-01 TO 2010-03-01}

-TODO: more examples!